Fuel System

 Heat Riser Valve: When the engine is cold, a “Heat Riser Valve” forces hot exhaust gas to circulate under the carb, and around the intake manifold to warm it up, and help the fuel vapourize better.

 Thermostatic Air Cleaner: From 1968 on, most cars have used an air cleaner that draws hot air from a stove, or cover, around the exhaust manifold, to help vapourize the fuel better when the engine is cold.
-When the engine heats up, a thermostatic switch opens the cold air intake for better gas mileage.
+When the engine heats up, a thermostatic switch opens the cold air intake for better power (cold, dense air makes power!)

 Slightly Open N/A N/A Cold 8:1